lambdaclass/curse_of_mirra/docs/src/skill.md

 `StartFeedback`

-This is in charge of beginning the start animations (parameters with "_start" in their name, ex: "Skill1_start"), calls the methods mentioned before `ClearAnimator` and `ChangeCharacterState` and finally starts a coroutine to end the animation depending of the `startAnimationDuration` time of the skill scripteableObject.
+This is in charge of beginning the start animations (parameters with "_start" in their name, ex: "Skill1_start"), calls the methods mentioned before `ClearAnimator` and `ChangeCharacterState` and finally starts a coroutine to end the animation depending of the `startAnimationDuration` time of the skill ScriptableObject.

 `ExecuteFeedback`